makeralchemy/stop-action-movie-maker/README.md

 If a frame file associated with the stop action movie can not be found, a message like the one below will be displayed and the execution will be stopped.

     testmovie.026.png does not exist

+### repeat-first-frame.py

+#### repeat-first-frame Command Syntax

+    $ python repeat-first-frame.py -h

+    usage: repeat-first-frame.py [-h] [-r FIRSTFRAMEREPEAT] [-d]
+                                 inputmoviename outputmoviename

+    Create frame set with repeated first frame

+    positional arguments:
+      inputmoviename        file name of the input stop action movie outputmoviename       file name of the output stop action movie

+    optional arguments:
+      -h, --help            show this help message and exit -r FIRSTFRAMEREPEAT, --firstframerepeat FIRSTFRAMEREPEAT
+                            number of times to repeat the first frame on playback -d, --debug           display debugging messages

+#### repeat-first-frame Usage Examples

+Create a new version of the stop action *testmovie* movie called *newmovie* with the first frame repeated 40 times (at 10 frames per second this would be 4 seconds, at 20 frames per second this we be 2 seconds).

+    $ python repeat-first-frame.py testmovie newmovie -r 40

+#### repeat-first-frame Messages

+If a frame file associated with the stop action movie can not be found, a message like the one below will be displayed and the execution will be stopped.

+    input frame file testmovie does not exist: processing stopping

+If the frame count file for the movie is not found, *repeat-first-frame.py* will display a message like the one below and exit:

+    can not open input frame count file testmovie

+If the number of times to repeat the first frame is negative or zero, *repeat-first-frame.py* will display the following message and exit:

+    first frame repeat must be greater than zero

+Each time a frame is copied, a message like the one below will be displayed:

+    copying testmovie.012.png to newmovie.032.png

+After all the new movie is created, a message like the following will be displayed:

+    new frame set newmovie with first frame repeated 20 times successfully created

+### repeat-last-frame.py

+#### repeat-last-frame Command Syntax

+    $ python repeat-last-frame.py -h

+    usage: repeat-last-frame.py [-h] [-r LASTFRAMEREPEAT] [-d]
+                                inputmoviename outputmoviename

+    Create frame set with the last frame repeated

+    positional arguments:
+      inputmoviename        file name of the input stop action movie outputmoviename       file name of the output stop action movie

+    optional arguments:
+      -h, --help            show this help message and exit -r LASTFRAMEREPEAT, --lastframerepeat LASTFRAMEREPEAT
+                            number of times to repeat the last frame -d, --debug           display debugging messages

+#### repeat-last-frame Usage Examples

+Create a new version of the stop action *testmovie* movie called *newmovie* with the last frame repeated 40 times (at 10 frames per second this would be 4 seconds, at 20 frames per second this we be 2 seconds).

+    $ python repeat-last-frame.py testmovie newmovie -r 40

+#### repeat-last-frame Messages

+If a frame file associated with the stop action movie can not be found, a message like the one below will be displayed and the execution will be stopped.

+    input frame file testmovie does not exist: processing stopping

+If the frame count file for the movie is not found, *repeat-last-frame.py* will display a message like the one below and exit:

+    can not open input frame count file testmovie

+If the number of times to repeat the first frame is negative or zero, *repeat-last-frame.py* will display the following message and exit:

+    last frame repeat must be greater than zero

+Each time a frame is copied, a message like the one below will be displayed:

+    copying testmovie.012.png to newmovie.032.png

+After all the new movie is created, a message like the following will be displayed:

+    new frame set newmovie with last frame repeated 20 times successfully created

+## Making a Stop Action Movie

+Create a 20 frame per second stop action movie called *testmovie* with the first frame repeated for one second and the last frame repeated for 5 seconds:

+Record the movie:

+    $ python stop-action-recorder.py testmovie

+Preview the movie:

+    $ python stop-action-player.py testmovie -t XXX -a 20 -z 100

+Create a new temporary movie with the first frame repeated 20 times:

+    $ python repeat-first-frame.py testmovie tempmovie1 -r 20

+Create a new temporary movie with the last frame repeated 100 times:

+    $ python repeat-last-frame.py tempmovie1 tempmovie2 -r 100

+Create a MP4 file with the movie:

+    $ python make-mpeg.py tempmovie2 testmovie -f 20

+Delete the files associated with the two temporary files:

+    $ python delete-frame-set.py tempmovie1
+    $ python delete-frame-set.py tempmovie2

 ## Installation Instructions